Challenges to the FTC’s Non-Compete Clause Rule Will Likely Prevent The Rule from Taking Effect

 These lawsuits summarize the history of the FTC as it relates to promulgating rules against unfair methods of competition, the economic impact of the Final Rule, and the context that led to the issuance of the Final Rule.
 For example, the lawsuits note the longstanding state regulation of non-compete agreements, the history of the congressional debates surrounding non-compete clauses and previous failures of the FTC to regulate non-compete agreements.
 Further, the lawsuits claim the consequences of the Final Rule will be in the billions of dollars and affect millions of employers and employees.
 Finally, the lawsuits note the origins of the Final Rule in executive orders by President Biden and the record surrounding its issuance.

 These lawsuits are currently pending with the most significant and imminent challenge to the September 04, 2024, implementation of the Final Rule occurring in the Ryan litigation.
 There, on May 01, 2024, Ryan filed a motion to stay the effective date of the Final Rule and a preliminary injunction to not enforce the Final Rule.
 On July 03, 2024—after over sixty amici interests weighed in on the issue— the Northern District of Texas granted the plaintiffs’ motion finding: (i) the plaintiffs were substantially likely to prevail on the merits of their challenge to the FTC; (ii) plaintiffs will suffer irreparable harm if no preliminary injunction is issued; (iii) the balance of harms favors the Plaintiffs; and (iv) the public interest favors issuance of a preliminary injunction.
-This decision prevents the FTC from implementing or enforcing the Final Rule until the Court’s decision on the merits.
-The Court expressed its intent to enter a decision on the merits by August 30, 2024.
+Importantly, this decision only prevents the FTC from implementing or enforcing the Final Rule as to the plaintiffs in the Ryan litigation, until the Court’s decision on the merits.
+The Court expressed its intent to enter a decision on the merits by August 30, 2024- a ruling that could have broader implications on the FTC’s authority related to the Final Rule.

 For now, it is recommended that employers should take a wait-and-see approach before changing any current policy or procedures and stay attuned to any further updates.